 Information on how to apply for time on our Services can be found here, and how our Services map onto our Science agenda can be found here.
 The DiRAC Data Management Plan is available for download here.

 Each of our DiRAC-3 sites have user guides which are hosted online, and they provide you with all the information about the service, how to log on and updates on downtime, or upcoming server room or data centre maintenance.

 We have created a user-friendly GitHub Wiki page to share the site and service information in one place as well as sharing the Tips and Tricks, compiled by our Research Software Engineers.

 The Data Intensive Service is jointly hosted by the Universities of Cambridge and Leicester.

-DiRAC has a 13% share of the CSD3 petascale HPC platform (Peta4 & Wilkes2), hosted at Cambridge University.
+DiRAC has a part share of the CSD3 petascale HPC platform (Cumulus)hosted at the University of Cambridge.

 The DI system has two login nodes, Mellanox EDR interconnect in a 2:1 blocking setup and 3PB Lustre storage.

 - 408 dual-socket nodes with Intel Xeon Skylake 6140, two FMA AVX512, 2.3GHz; 36 cores, 192 GB RAM.
 14688 cores and 3.5PB storage in total.

 - 1 x 6TB server with 144 cores X6154@ 3.0GHz base

 - 10 x 1.5TB server with 36 cores X6240@ 2.3GHz base